haje01/forword/README.en.md

 - **Others:**
   - Russian: Cyrillic characters

+#### Why Normalize Accented Characters

+There are several key reasons why we normalize accented characters to basic characters for some languages:

+1. Prevent Filter Bypass
+- Prevent users from bypassing word filters using accented characters
+- Example: "bád", "bàd", "bâd" should all be recognized as "bad"

+2. Registration Convenience
+- Administrators don't need to register every accent variation of forbidden words
+- Example: Registering "café" will automatically detect "cafe", "café", "cafè", etc.

+3. Consistent Search
+- Treat words as identical regardless of their various accent representations
+- Example: French words "élève", "eleve", "ÉLÈVE" are all treated the same

+4. Performance Optimization
+- Normalizing to basic ASCII characters enables faster string comparison
+- Can also reduce memory usage

+For these reasons, Forword provides accent normalization as a core feature.

 ### Supported Programming Languages
 - C++ (11 or higher)
 - C# (.NET Standard 2.0 or higher)
 - Python (3.7 or higher)

 ### Installation
 Since it's provided as a single source code file (header-only library for C++), it's easy to add to your project.